 It is a wedding planner’s job to ensure the planning process is seamless, leaving you to forget about the less exciting details and enjoy your engagement!
 Most wedding planners will also be able to input into the styling of your wedding, meaning everything looks picture perfect on your wedding day.

-When meeting with prospective wedding planners, it’s essential that you feel your wedding planner understands your vision and that frankly, you like them!
+When meeting with prospective wedding planners, it’s essential that you feel your wedding planner understands your vision and that, frankly, you like them!
 Don’t forget, you’ll be working closely together with your wedding planner during the planning process, and you will need to trust their input and judgement.
 Don’t be afraid to ask lots of questions and enquire about their experience to ensure your planner is a good match for you as a couple.

 It is the job of a wedding coordinator to manage the logistics on the wedding day itself and ensure everything runs smoothly so that you can relax and enjoy every single moment.

-A good wedding coordinator will also be able to step in should unforeseen issues occur (In the past, we’ve had groom’s forgetting their shoes, long lost family arriving unexpectedly as a surprise, even a broken bone!) and deal with any problems without you even knowing.
+A good wedding coordinator will also be able to step in should unforeseen issues occur (In the past, we’ve had groom’s forgetting their shoes, long lost family arriving unexpectedly as a surprise, even a broken bone!) and deal with any problems that occur without you even knowing.

 So, depending on how your wedding plans are falling into place, either of these roles may be able to provide valuable support to help you have the wedding day of your dreams.

-If you’re thinking of hiring a wedding planner or a wedding coordinator and are getting married across London or the East of England and would like to find out more about our wedding planning services, we’d love to hear from you!
+If you’re thinking of hiring a wedding planner or a wedding coordinator and are getting married across Norfolk, Suffolk, Cambridge or Essex and would like to find out more about my wedding planning services, I’d love to hear from you!